Home

 The monument is shaped like an upright stele standing on a concrete podium.
 It is painted in a bright blue color.

 There are two plaques on the monument.
 The upper plaque has a dedication text while another (a modern one) indicates that the present monument stands at the military burial site protected by law.
+On the lower part of the monument there is an additional plaque with the Russian and Hebrew descriptions.

 The surrounding territory of the monument is well-maintained and resembles a small alley.